-At Ponacka, each boy really counts and belongs.
-Each camper gets many opportunities to learn, grow and challenge himself in a supportive environment, which builds self-confidence and independence.
+Ponacka is a camp and a community where each boy really counts and belongs.
+Each camper gets many opportunities to learn, have fun, make friends and challenge himself in a supportive environment, which builds self-confidence and independence.

 Those who love the water can enjoy Waterskiing, Windsurfing, Kayaking, early-morning Rowing, lake swims and Scuba courses.
 Opportunities for self-expression abound in our superior Arts & Crafts program (stained glass, candle making, batik, copper enamelling, Dream Catchers…), Pottery (wheels and kiln), Woodworking, and Lapidary (stone cutting and polishing) programs.
 Archery, Bushcraft, Aerial Ropes, Nature, the Climbing Wall and Biking are also popular choices.